 “Every time we make discoveries on Titan, Titan becomes more and more mysterious,” said lead author Marco Mastrogiuseppe, Cassini radar scientist at Caltech in Pasadena, California.
 “But these new measurements help give an answer to a few key questions.
 We can actually now better understand the hydrology of Titan.”

-Adding to the oddities of Titan, with its Earth-like features carved by exotic materials, is the fact that the hydrology on one side of the northern hemisphere is completely different than the that of other side, said Cassini scientist and co-author Jonathan Lunine of Cornell University in Ithaca, New York.
+Adding to the oddities of Titan, with its Earth-like features carved by exotic materials, is the fact that the hydrology on one side of the northern hemisphere is completely different than that of the other side, said Cassini scientist and co-author Jonathan Lunine of Cornell University in Ithaca, New York.

 “It is as if you looked down on the Earth’s North Pole and could see that North America had completely different geologic setting for bodies of liquid than Asia does,” Lunine said.

-On the eastern side of Titan, there are big seas with low elevation, canyons and islands.
+On the eastern side of Titan, there are big seas with low elevations, canyons, and islands.
 On the western side: small lakes.
 And the new measurements show the lakes perched atop big hills and plateaus.
 The new radar measurements confirm earlier findings that the lakes are far above sea level, but they conjure a new image of landforms — like mesas or buttes — sticking hundreds of feet above the surrounding landscape, with deep liquid lakes on top.

 The fact that these western lakes are small — just tens of miles across — but very deep also tells scientists something new about their geology: It’s the best evidence yet that they likely formed when the surrounding bedrock of ice and solid organics chemically dissolved and collapsed.
 On Earth, similar water lakes are known as karstic lakes.
-Occurring in in areas like Germany, Croatia and the United States, they form when water dissolves limestone bedrock.
+Occurring in areas like Germany, Croatia, and the United States, they form when water dissolves limestone bedrock.

-Alongside the investigation of deep lakes, a second paper in Nature Astronomy helps unravel more of the mystery of Titan’s hydrologic cycle.
+Alongside the investigation of deep lakes, the second paper in Nature Astronomy helps unravel more of the mystery of Titan’s hydrologic cycle.
 Researchers used Cassini data to reveal what they call transient lakes.
 Different sets of observations — from radar and infrared data — seem to show liquid levels significantly changed.

-The best explanation is that there was some seasonally driven change in the surface liquids, said lead author Shannon MacKenzie, planetary scientist at the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.
+The best explanation is that there was some seasonally driven change in the surface liquids, said lead author Shannon MacKenzie, a planetary scientist at the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.
 “One possibility is that these transient features could have been shallower bodies of liquid that over the course of the season evaporated and infiltrated into the subsurface,” she said.